Pierre-Hugues Herbert: 2015: US Open Men's doubles champion

-2016: Wimbledon Gentlemen's Doubles Champion, World No. 2 doubles ranking
+2016: Wimbledon doubles champion, World No. 2

 Herbert and Nicolas Mahut won three ATP World Tour Masters 1000 doubles titles in a row in the first half of 2016, in Indian Wells, Miami, and Monte Carlo.
 At the French Open, he and Mahut, seeded no.1, lost in the third round to Feliciano López and Marc López.

 At the 2016 Wimbledon Championships, Herbert and Mahut beat Julien Benneteau and Édouard Roger-Vasselin in the all-French final to win their second grand slam tournament as a team.

-2017: Davis Cup Champion
+2017: Davis Cup champion

 At the 2017 Rotterdam Open, Herbert defeated world no. 8 Dominic Thiem in the quarterfinals for his first singles win over a Top 10-ranked player.
 He lost his semifinal to David Goffin.

 Herbert and doubles partner Nicolas Mahut won their first title of 2017 together at the Rome Masters defeating Ivan Dodig and Marcel Granollers.
 They then went on to clinch the Montreal-Cincinnati double winning both of the masters events back-to-back, defeating Rohan Bopanna and Ivan Dodig in three sets at the Coupe Rogers in Montreal and defeating Jamie Murray and Bruno Soares in two sets at the Western & Southern Open in Cincinnati.

-In the Davis Cup final against Belgium, Herbert and Richard Gasquet won the doubles match to help France win the Davis cup.
+In the Davis Cup final against Belgium, Herbert and Richard Gasquet won the doubles match to help France win the Davis Cup.

-2018: French Open Doubles Champion
+2018: French Open doubles champion

 At the 2018 French Open, Hebert and doubles partner Mahut won the French Open, defeating Oliver Marach and Mate Pavić in the final.
 This was their third Grand Slam title together.

-At the ATP Finals in November Herbert at Mahut progressed past the round robin stage of the tournament for the first time in four attempts, they reached the finals before being defeated by Jack Sock and Mike Bryan.
+At the 2018 ATP Finals in November Herbert at Mahut progressed past the round robin stage of the tournament for the first time in four attempts, they reached the finals before being defeated by Jack Sock and Mike Bryan.